Juan-Nathan/wvs-confidence-analysis/README.md

 # 🌍 World Values Survey: Analysis of Confidence in Social Organizations

-This project investigates how individual characteristics influence **confidence in social institutions** across countries, using R and data from the World Values Survey (WVS) Wave 7.
+This project investigates how **individual characteristics influence confidence in social institutions** across countries, using R and data from the World Values Survey (WVS) Wave 7.
 The analysis focuses on **Romania** and compares its patterns with other countries globally and with a cluster of socio-economically similar nations.

-## Objectives

-The main goals of this analysis are to:

-1. Perform **descriptive analysis** of WVS data and understand its structure.
-2. **Compare** participant attributes between Romania and all other countries.
-3. Identify how well **participant responses** predict confidence in social organizations.
-4. **Cluster** countries using external socio-economic indicators to find those **similar to Romania** and assess how confidence predictors compare within that group.

 ## Dataset